publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schXI/ptA/sptiii/m__us_usc_t42_s3058i.md

                 (i) such administrative procedures;

-                (ii) such personnel trained in the special problems of elder abuse, neglect, and exploitation prevention and treatment;
+                (ii) such personnel, such as forensic specialists, trained in the special problems of elder abuse, neglect, and exploitation prevention and treatment;

                 (iii) such training procedures;

                 (iv) such institutional and other facilities (public and private); and

-                (v) such related multidisciplinary programs and services,
+                (v) such related multidisciplinary programs and services, including programs and arrangements that protect against financial exploitation,

                 as may be necessary or appropriate to ensure that the State will deal effectively with elder abuse, neglect, and exploitation cases in the State;